7 Tips for Planning an Epic Coming-of-Age Teen Party in Orlando

 When reserving a venue, keep in mind that you may also be competing with weddings, which are typically booked months or years in advance.

-All this to say, you should choose an event date as soon as possible.
 After you and your teen check your calendars, reach out to important guests like your child’s best friend or grandparents and run the date by them.

-2. Consider a group shindig.
+2. Consider a Group Celebration

 Your teen may be open to sharing their party with their BFF, cousin, or friend group.